 In practice, though, the implications of the Israeli ruling are hard to predict.
 Asaf Rosenheim, an Israeli MHB board member, stated, “While this ruling is without doubt a necessary correction of anti LGBTQ discrimination, it doesn't address the shortfall in available surrogates.
 It also does not correct some ethical problems we identify in the Israeli law, such as the partial conditioning of the surrogate compensation on the birth of a healthy child.
 This stands in contrast to our Ethical Framework for Surrogacy, endorsed by multiple LGBT organizations worldwide, including Israel.”

-MHB is committed to continue to support current and future gay fathers in their parenting journeys, and the upcoming Men Having babies Conference in Tel Aviv, scheduled to take place (in person) on December 10, 2021, will fully address the new landscape of surrogacy options for Israeli gay men.
-The conference will be taking place a month before the new ruling will take effect on January 11, 2022.
+MHB is committed to continue to support current and future gay fathers in their parenting journeys, and the upcoming Men Having babies Conference in Tel Aviv, scheduled to take place (in person) on February 4, 2022, will fully address the new landscape of surrogacy options for Israeli gay men.